evanbowman/Oxide/README.md

 # Oxide

 ## Introduction
-Oxide (ox) is a simple command line pattern matching tool written in Rust.
-Like Ack, it processes files faster than grep by mmap'ing them, searches recursively by default, and features syntax highlighting.
-It forgoes Ack's whitelist design, instead searching all non-hidden files, making it more useful as a general purpose tool. ox also searches files in parallel by default, making it usually several times faster than Ack.
+Oxide (ox) is a simple pattern matching tool inspired by Ack and Grep.
+It achieves even faster searches by leveraging hardware concurrency, mmap'ing files rather than buffering them, and ignoring hidden files (like git repositories).
+I've found that my implemenatation is about three times faster than Ack and 90 times faster than grep for searching code bases.
+It's name is also 33% shorter than Ack, and 50% shorter than grep, and is therefore faster to type.

 ## Usage
 Using ox is very straightforward.
-To do a recursive multithreaded search on an entire file tree:
+To do a multithreaded recursive search of a file tree:
 ```
 ox <pattern>
 ```